raifismail/Coffee-Sales-Dashboard-USING-EXCEL/README.md

    - Recommendation: Adjust inventory levels to ensure adequate stock of popular product types, and consider phasing out low-demand options.
 Additionally, market campaigns should emphasize the most popular sizes and roast types in each region.

+## Key Takeaways:

+   - Actionable Insights: The dashboard allows stakeholders to make data-driven decisions regarding sales strategies, customer engagement, and product offerings.

+   - Dynamic Exploration: Interactive features make it easy to drill down into specific areas of interest, such as top products, customers, or regions.

+   - Demonstrated Skills: This project showcases my ability to clean, analyze, and visualize data while providing real business value through actionable insights.

+## How to Access the Project:

+Download the Excel file from this repository [here]

+Open the file and navigate to the Dashboard sheet to explore the visualizations.[here]

+Use the slicers and timeline to filter data as needed.